豊橋技術科学大学

 Overview

 Making transcriptions of monologues such as lectures is a very promising research area.
-We improve acoustic modeling of the human voice using models such as the Hidden Markov Model (HMM) and Deep Neural Network (DNN), and statistical language modeling (N-gram) .
-We also improve the decoding algorithm.
+We improve acoustic modeling of the human voice using deep learning models.

 Selected publications and works